 When purchasing a home insurance policy, many homeowners assume their home is covered in the event of any natural disaster.
 Unfortunately, standard home insurance policies do not cover a wide range of disasters, including landslides.
 Use the Douglas Residential Cost Guide to accurately estimate the replacement cost of your home, ensuring you’re getting a fair rate on landslide insurance.

-It may come as something of a surprise, but not every natural disaster is covered through a standard policy.
+Not every natural disaster is covered through a standard policy.
 Property owners are generally insured for damage or devastation due to wildfires, theft, vandalism, tree falls, and severe weather storms.
-Sometimes getting paid for water damage due to floods or high-wind storms require an additional rider.

 Secure an Accurate Replacement Cost Estimate in Your Policy

 Douglas Residential Cost Guide is your one-stop shop for accurate replacement cost estimates for your home, using only the latest industry data.
 Our guide is trusted and used by insurance professionals.
 Book a free consultation today to ensure you’re getting a fair rate and the coverage you deserve!